Value-added tax (VAT)

 In addition to import duties, all imports are subject to 12% VAT and other minor taxes that do not exceed 1%.
 Charges are based on the cost, insurance, and freight (CIF) value of the merchandise.

-All Ecuadorian imports and exports are subject to inspection by authorized international verification companies operating in the country (there are some imports exempt from verification).
+All Ecuadorian imports and exports are subject to inspection by authorised international verification companies operating in the country (there are some imports exempt from verification).
 Goods are appraised for value, quantity, quality, and weight at the port of origin.

 Since 2017, a commercial agreement between the European Union (EU) and Ecuador is in place, which provides relief on duties upon the importation of certain goods.